nghia-1401/Restaurant-tips-analysis/README.md

 ## Data
 ### Data Source
 The dataset comes from the Tips Dataset, originally introduced in Modern Applied Statistics with S (Venables & Ripley, 2002) and now available through the Seaborn library.
-It contains 244 observations and 7 variables related to restaurant bills and tips
+It contains 244 observations and 7 variables related to restaurant bills and tips.
 ### Data Description
 Number of observations: 244 obs
 Number of variables: 7.